Reimbursement & Support

 Nutropin GPS Co-pay Brochure - Download PDF (4.3 MB)

-By using Nutropin GPS Co-pay Card Program, the patient acknowledges and confirms that at the time of usage, (s)he is currently eligible and meet the criteria set forth in the terms and conditions described.
+By using the Nutropin GPS™ Co-pay Card Program, the patient acknowledges and confirms that, at the time of usage, (s)he is currently eligible and meets the criteria set forth in the terms and conditions described.

-This Co-pay Card is valid ONLY for patients with commercial (private or non-governmental) insurance.
-Patients using Medicare, Medicaid or any other government funded program to pay for their medications are not eligible.
-Patients who start utilizing their Government coverage during their enrollment period will no longer be eligible for the program.
+This Co-pay Card is valid ONLY for patients with commercial (private or non-governmental) insurance who are taking the medication for a Food and Drug Administration (FDA)-approved indication.
+Patients using Medicare, Medicaid, or any other government-funded program to pay for their medications are not eligible.
+Patients who start utilizing their government coverage during their enrollment period will no longer be eligible for the program.

-The Co-pay Card is not valid for medications the patient receives for free or that are eligible to be reimbursed by private insurance plans or other healthcare or pharmaceutical assistance programs (such as: GATCF or any other charitable organization) that reimburse the patient in part or for the entire cost of his/her medication.
-Patient, guardian, pharmacist, prescriber and any other person using the Co-pay Card agree not to seek reimbursement for all or any part of the benefit received by the recipient through the offer.
+The Co-pay Card is not valid for medications the patient receives for free or that are eligible to be reimbursed by private insurance plans or other healthcare or pharmaceutical assistance programs (such as Genentech® Access to Care Foundation (GATCF) or any other charitable organization) that reimburse the patient in part or for the entire cost of his/her Genentech medication.
+Patient, guardian, pharmacist, prescriber, and any other person using the Co-pay Card agree not to seek reimbursement for all or any part of the benefit received by the recipient through the offer.

-The Co-pay Card will be accepted by participating pharmacies, physician offices or hospitals.
+The Co-pay Card will be accepted by participating pharmacies, physician offices, or hospitals.
 To qualify for the benefits of this Co-pay Card Program, the patient may be required to pay out-of-pocket expenses for each treatment.
 Once enrolled, this Co-pay Card Program will not honor claims with date of service or medication dispensing that precede program enrollment by more than 120 days.
 This Co-pay Card is only available with a valid prescription and cannot be combined with any other rebate/coupon, free trial, or similar offer for the specified prescription.
 Use of this Co-pay Card must be consistent with all relevant health insurance requirements and payer agreements.
-Participating patients, pharmacies, physician offices and hospitals are obligated to inform third-party payers about the use of the Co-pay Card as provided for under the applicable insurance or as otherwise required by contract or law.
-The Co-pay Card may not be sold, purchased, traded or offered for sale, purchase or trade.
-The Co-pay Card is limited to 1 per person during this offering period and is not transferable.
+Participating patients, pharmacies, physician offices, and hospitals are obligated to inform third-party payers about the use of the Co-pay Card as provided for under the applicable insurance or as otherwise required by contract or law.
+The Co-pay Card may not be sold, purchased, traded, or offered for sale, purchase, or trade.
+The Co-pay Card is limited to 1 per person during this offer period and is not transferable.
 This program expires within 12 months from enrollment.
 This program is not valid where prohibited by law.
-For Massachusetts’ residents, the Co-pay Card is not valid for any prescription drug that has an AB rated generic equivalent as determined by the United States Food and Drug Administration.
-For Massachusetts’ residents, this program shall expire on or before July 1, 2019.
+For Massachusetts residents, the Co-pay Card is not valid for any prescription drug that has an AB-rated generic equivalent as determined by the FDA.
+For Massachusetts residents, this program shall expire on or before July 1, 2019.

 Patient: Can I receive assistance while I wait for insurance approval?

-A program providing medicine for eligible pediatric patients while their insurance coverage is being evaluated.
+A program providing medicine for a limited time for eligible pediatric patients while their insurance coverage is being evaluated.

 - Patients must meet medical criteria for initial and subsequent requests